chinmayagrawal775/pixelriver/README.md

 > Note: You can also run the server without kafka by adding `DISABLE_KAFKA="true"` to the `.env` file for quick server launch

-> For GCP Setup: If you do not have valid GCP Creds then you can spin up thi fake GCP server: https://github.com/fsouza/fake-gcs-server This will work fine.
+> For GCP Setup: If you do not have valid GCP Creds then you can spin up this fake GCP server: https://github.com/fsouza/fake-gcs-server This will work fine.

 #### 2. API Service setup